Watershed Map Provided Courtesy of the Severn Sound Environmental Association (SSEA)

 Changes in Water Levels

 Water levels at Farlain Lake have risen steadily over the past 8 years, with a substantial increase since 2016.
 The highest level was experienced in 2019 and the level as of the spring of 2023 is close to the same.
 Higher water levels are of particular concern to shoreline property owners and particularly those on lower lying properties around the east and south shorelines who have experienced flooding over the past few years.
-A detailed update has been prepared by Aisha Chiandet, Water Scientist at the Severn Sound Environmental Association (SSEA), based on the monitoring completed with the installation of a water level gauge in 2019 and a program established by SSEA in collaboration with the FLCA and Tiny Township (see below).
+In 2023, a detailed report was prepared by Aisha Chiandet, Water Scientist at the Severn Sound Environmental Association (SSEA), based on data collected with the installation of a water level gauge in 2019 and monitoring by FLCA volunteers working with the SSEA.
 Download the full report here Lake Water Level Update from SSEA May 2023.

 Lake water levels are determined by the balance of water inputs and outputs.
 For Farlain Lake, inputs include precipitation, inflowing tributaries and groundwater, and surface runoff.
 Outputs include evapotranspiration by plants, evaporation from the lake’s surface, and discharge via groundwater.
 Changes in precipitation and timing/intensity of snow melt may have a large impact on water levels in the lake, especially since there is no outflow.
 The impact will be determined partially by the local geology/physiography, so this along with information on precipitation, and timing/intensity of snow melt are important to consider in determining possible causes of increased water levels.